The First Sunday of Advent (B) – November 29th, 2020

 (Ps 79)

-Response: God of hosts, bring us back; let your face shine on us and we shall be saved.
+Response: Lord, make us turn to you; let us see your face and we shall be saved.

 SECOND READING